 High in antioxidants and a rich source of vitamin C, blueberries have been shown in many studies to guard against short term memory loss.
 Eating them can help aid co-ordination and balance amongst other things.

-Another rich source of Omega 3 oils and Zinc, they are perfect for any vegetarians out there who feel they might miss out because they can’t eat oily fish.
+Another rich source of Omega 3 oils and Zinc, pumpkin seeds are perfect for any vegetarians out there who feel they might miss out because they can’t eat oily fish.
 They help maintain the part of the brain that keeps sensory function intact.

 Often avoided because it is felt they have a high fat and cholesterol content, avocados facilitate blood flow to the brain, which is essential for keeping the mind alert and focused to concentrate on the stresses of the day.